Making effluent systems safe

 Some common safety tips:

-- Ensure all electrical wiring is protected and far enough away from any water sources.
+- Electrical wiring: Keep all electrical wiring protected and positioned well away from any water sources to avoid electrocution.

 Human health

-- not smoking, eating or drinking while in the dairy shed or around other infrastructure
+- Do not smoke, eat or drink while in the dairy shed or around other infrastructure

-- washing hands and clothing after completion of a task involving contact with effluent and manure.
+- Wash hands and change clothing after completion of a task involving contact with effluent and/or manure.

-Dairy shed operators should wear appropriate personal protective clothing, such as aprons, gloves and footwear with good traction.
+- Dairy shed operators should wear appropriate personal protective clothing, such as waterproof aprons, gloves and footwear with good traction to prevent slips.

 Confined spaces

-Dairy operators should be aware of regulations associated with confined spaces, as the effluent system may have several.
-Examples are:
+Dairy operators should be aware of regulations and risks associated with confined spaces, as several components of effluent systems may fall into this category.
+Common examples include:

 - storage tanks and other tank-like compartments